githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/4-how-to-trigger-workflow.md

       - run: echo 'The label was bug'
 ```

-You can use an environment that requires approval from a specific team or user to manually trigger a specific job in a workflow.
-First, configure an environment with required reviewers.
-Second, reference the environment name in a job in your workflow using the `environment:` key.
-Any job referencing the environment will not run until at least one reviewer approves the job.
+The following steps will give you the ability to use an environment that requires approval from a specific team or user to manually trigger a specific job in a workflow.

+1. Configure an environment with required reviewers
+2. Reference the environment name in a job in your workflow using the `environment:` key.
+Any job referencing the environment will not run until at least one reviewer approves the job

 For example, the following workflow will run whenever there is a push to main.
 The `build` job will always run.
 The `publish` job will only run after the `build` job successfully completes (due to `needs: [build]`) and after all of the rules (including required reviewers) for the environment called `production` pass (due to `environment: production`).